 State economic advisers say the bill would reduce state revenue by $1 million next fiscal year, then $3.8 million annually the next four years.
 There is an estimated 500,000 square feet of abandoned building space statewide.

 The bill died in the Senate last year after passing the House.

 Legislators approved a similar law several years ago directed at renovating old textile mills.
-Supporters say it helped create vibrant city centers in Greenville and areas of Columbia.
+Supporters say it helped create vibrant city centers in Greenville and Columbia.